srihari07-web/Understanding-Transformers-A-Simplified-Guide/TranformersNotes.md

 	Imagine we're looking at movie reviews to see if they're positive or negative.
 We assign each word in a review a fixed way of being represented, like a label.
 So, the word "good" always gets the same label, no matter where it shows up or what movie it's talking about.

-**Image Example:**
+- **Image Example:**

   Let's say we're sorting pictures of animals.
 Each little part of a picture, like a spot of fur or a bit of an animal's face, gets a fixed way of being represented, like a tag.
 So, a part representing a dog's tail always gets the same tag, no matter what kind of dog it is or where the tail is in the picture.

-- **Learned Embeddings** : we can tweak these vector representations while the model is learning, to make them better suited for the task at hand.
+## **Learned Embeddings** :
+we can tweak these vector representations while the model is learning, to make them better suited for the task at hand.

+- **Text Example**:

+Going back to the movie reviews, during training, the model figures out better ways to represent words based on the review's tone.
+So, the word "good" might get different labels depending on if it's used in a happy or sad review.

+- **Image Example**:

+For sorting images of animals, the model learns to adjust how it tags parts of the pictures to better tell different animals apart.
+So, the tag for a dog's tail might change a bit depending on if it's a big dog or a small one, or if the tail is sticking up or hanging down.

+- In simple words, `fixed embeddings` keep things the same, while `learned embeddings` let the model change how it sees things to get better at its job.